Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Introduction

-Despite differences in period and polarisation characteristics, LPRTs share several features: (i) extremely high brightness temperatures, (ii) lack of emission at other wavelengths (with the exception of ASKAP\,J$1832-0911$), (iii) high and variable polarisation, and (iv) long-term phase stability.
+Despite differences in period and polarisation characteristics, LPRTs share several features: (i) extremely high brightness temperatures, (ii) lack of detected emission at other wavelengths (with the exception of ASKAP/DART\,J$1832-0911$), (iii) high and variable polarisation, and (iv) long-term phase stability.
 These properties make standard pulsar or magnetar interpretations rather difficult.
-Canonical dipole spin-down cannot produce neutron stars with spin periods of minutes to hours within the age of the Galaxy unless the neutron star possesses ultra-strong magnetic fields ($B_\ast\gtrsim10^{15}$\,G) that do not decay significantly over time.
-Standard particle-acceleration mechanisms in isolated neutron stars or magnetic white dwarfs (MWDs) with rotating dipoles also fail to explain the observed radio emission characteristics \citep[see][]{ReaHurley-Walker2024_LPRPs_Review}.
+Canonical dipole spin-down, under standard assumptions, cannot produce neutron stars with spin periods of minutes to hours within the age of the Galaxy, unless the neutron star possesses ultra-strong magnetic fields ($B_\ast\gtrsim10^{15}$\,G) that do not decay significantly over time.
+Moreover, even if such long spin periods are attained, rotation-powered activity becomes intrinsically inefficient.
+Standard pulsar-like rotation-powered particle acceleration is ineffective at the long periods of LPRTs: the available potential drop scales as $P^{-2}$ and becomes too small to sustain pair cascades or maintain the relativistic particle flux required for coherent emission.
+Likewise, isolated MWDs, when treated as rotation-powered systems, generate voltages that are orders of magnitude below those needed to lift and accelerate charges from the stellar surface.
+In both cases, the available magnetospheric particle supply falls below that required to sustain coherent radio emission, rendering rotation-powered mechanisms ineffective at the observed luminosities and polarisation levels \citep[see][]{ReaHurley-Walker2024_LPRPs_Review}.